Funnel marketing plays a vital part in the sales process. But what is this technique all about, and how can you use it to your advantage?

 At the first stage of the funnel, you are dealing with generalities.
-At this stage, customers are deciding what broad category of products they require.
+At this stage, customers decide what broad category of products they require.

-As a marketer, you need to work out how to attract search engine users and how to position your brand using digital marketing, social media and traditional advertising.
+As a marketer, you need to work out how to attract search engine users and position your brand using digital marketing, social media and traditional advertising.
 At this level, the funnel is broad.
-You should be trying to attract the largest possible number of visitors.
+It would help if you were trying to attract the most significant possible number of visitors.

 After that, the funnel narrows.
 Your potential customers will be starting to decide which brands to explore and which products might meet their needs.
 Information becomes critical here, as does strategic messaging.
-You need to inform potential buyers how your products can add value to their own lives.
+It would help inform potential buyers of how your products can add value to their own lives.